Quuxplusone/blog/about.md

 </div>

-Arthur O'Dwyer lives and works in Westchester, New York, with his lovely wife Sam and their ball python, two cats, and Welsh terrier.
+Arthur O'Dwyer lives and works in Westchester, New York, with his lovely wife Sam and their two cats and ball python.

 I started this blog in March 2018 so that I'd have a place to dump short essays on C++ topics.
 I might occasionally say things that aren't about C++, too.